awesomephant/blog/posts/everything-i-know-about-alt-text.md

 - [Tumblr](https://brownandtrans.tumblr.com/post/613978932163772416/how-to-write-alt-text-and-image-descriptions-for) (only in iOS and Android apps)
 - [Squarespace](https://support.squarespace.com/hc/en-us/articles/206542357-Adding-alt-text-to-images)

-If your CMS doesn't support alt text, you can work around the problem by adding captions or describing the image in the main text.
+If your platform doesn't support alt text, you can work around the problem by adding captions or describing the image in the main text.

 ## Can you automate this?

-Some people do generate alt text automatically when no hand-written text is available, notably [Facebook and its properties](https://www.facebook.com/help/216219865403298) and [Microsoft Edge](https://www.theverge.com/2022/3/18/22984474/microsoft-edge-automatic-image-labels-accessibility-feature).
+Some organisations do generate alt text automatically when no hand-written text is available, notably [Facebook and its properties](https://www.facebook.com/help/216219865403298) and [Microsoft Edge](https://www.theverge.com/2022/3/18/22984474/microsoft-edge-automatic-image-labels-accessibility-feature).

 The problem with these systems is that they have no way of knowing what you were trying to communicate with a particular image.
 They just produce a general, more [or less accurate](https://cripritual.com/haagaard/) description of it, which isn't always what your readers need ([see above](#how-do-you-write-good-alt-text%3F)).
 Still, in most situations it's probably better than no description at all.